 - Show slides #1 through #5 of this presentation - Advise the WG attendees that: - The IEEE's patent policy is consistent with the ANSI patent policy and is described in Clause 6 of the IEEE-SA Standards Board Bylaws; - Early identification of patent claims which may be essential for the use of standards under development is encouraged; - There may be essential patent claims of which the IEEE is not aware.
-Additionally, neither the IEEE, the WG, nor the WG Chair can ensure the accuracy or completeness of any assurance or whether any such assurance is, in fact, of a patent claim that is essential for the use of the standard under development. - Instruct the WG Secretary to record in the minutes of the relevant WG meeting: - That the foregoing advice was provided and the five slides were shown; - That an opportunity was provided for participants to identify patent claim(s)/patent application claim(s) and/or the holder of patent claim(s)/patent application claim(s) that the participants believes may be essential for the use of that standard; - Any responses that were given, specifically the patent claim(s)/patent application claim(s) and/or the holder of the patent claim(s)/patent application claim(s) that were identified (if any) and by whom.
+Additionally, neither the IEEE, the WG, nor the WG Chair can ensure the accuracy or completeness of any assurance or whether any such assurance is, in fact, of a patent claim that is essential for the use of the standard under development. - Instruct the WG Secretary to record in the minutes of the relevant WG meeting: - That the foregoing information was provided and the five slides were shown; - That the chair or designee provided an opportunity for participants to identify patent claim(s)/patent application claim(s) and/or the holder of patent claim(s)/patent application claim(s) that the participants believes may be essential for the use of that standard; - Any responses that were given, specifically the patent claim(s)/patent application claim(s) and/or the holder of the patent claim(s)/patent application claim(s) that were identified (if any) and by whom. - It is recommended that the WG chair review the guidance in the Standards Companion on inclusion of potential Essential Patent Claims by normative reference.